react4j/react4j/docs/project_setup.md

 Most React4j applications make use of the `react4j-dom` library for the DOM factories and this library needs to be added to the Maven `pom.xml` as a `compile` scope dependency.
-It will transitively include the `react4j-core` and `react4j-annotations`.
+It will transitively include the `react4j-core` library.
 To add this library to your Maven project, simply add the following to your `pom.xml`:

 ```xml
 <project>